 21st Century Community Learning Center

-- academic enrichment,
+- academic enrichment and tutoring,

 - character education,